-- 9. Social Security area population by single year of age (0-99 and 100+), sex, and marital status for the years beginning with 1940 and ending with the year prior to the starting year in total and broken down by population status.
+- 9. Social Security area population by single year of age (0-99 and 100+), sex, marital status, and population status (eligible for or in an opposite-sex, same-sex male, or same-sex female marriage) for the years beginning with 1940 and ending with the starting year.
 These data are updated each year. - 10.
-Married couples by single year of age of husband (ages 14-100+) crossed with single year of age of wife (ages 14-100+) for the years beginning with 1940 and ending with the year prior to the starting year in total and by marriage type (opposite-sex, same-sex male, and same-sex female).
-These data are updated each year. - 11.
-Other-than-LPR population by age and sex for the years beginning with 1963 and ending with the year prior to the starting year.
+Married couples by single year of age of spouse 1 (ages 14-100+) crossed with single year of age of spouse 2 (ages 14-100+) for the years beginning with 1940 and ending with the starting year by marriage type (opposite-sex, same-sex male, and same-sex female).
 These data are updated each year.

+- 11. Other-than-LPR population by age and sex for the years beginning with 1963 and ending with the starting year.
+These data are updated each year. - 12.
+Final historical year (on a December 31 basis).
+This datum is updated each year from the HISTORICAL POPULATION subprocess.